devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/New World Networks/README.md

 New World Networks are networks that expand as a result of a growth/reduction or differentiation/conversion process.

-* new world networks are embryogenetic networks that expand according to a connectivity rule (e.g. preferential attachment).
+* new world networks are embryogenetic networks or developmental connectomes that expand according to a connectivity rule (e.g. preferential attachment).

 #### Propose a few connection rules: